Coral

 - Preservation -

-This is the remarkable story of traditional Indonesian fishermen protecting and restoring the destroyed ecosystem on which they directly depend for their livelihood:
+This is the remarkable story of traditional Indonesian fishermen who are protecting and restoring the destroyed ecosystem on which they directly depend for their livelihood:

 THE CORAL REEF.

-Coral reefs are a refuge, a home and a food source for 25% of the world's marine biodiversity.
-They also provide coastal protection and a food and economic resource for 500 million people.
+Coral reefs are a refuge, a home, and a source of food for 25% of the world's marine biodiversity.
+They also protect coastlines and provide food and economic resources for 500 million people.

-Coral Guardian is a French association, founded in 2012, with an international scope that addresses the problem of coral reef degradation on which humans depend, through participatory marine conservation and awareness-raising programmes.
+Coral Guardian is a French association, founded in 2012, with an international scope that tackles the problem of the degradation of coral reefs on which man depends, through participatory marine conservation and awareness programs.

-The damage caused by fishing techniques using dynamite and cyanide is still very much with us today.
-It is important to act quickly to raise awareness among coastal communities of the importance of coral reefs.
-Coral Guardian works in particular with the fishing village of Seraya Besar, which in turn raises awareness among tourists and locals of the importance of coral ecosystems.
-It's often difficult to raise awareness of a cause that seems so far removed from our everyday lives.
+The damage caused by dynamite and cyanide fishing techniques is still very much present today.
+It is important to act quickly to raise awareness among coastal communities about the importance of coral reefs.
+Coral Guardian works in particular with the fishing village of Seraya Besar, which in turn educates tourists and locals about the importance of coral ecosystems.
+It is often difficult to raise awareness about a cause that seems so far removed from our daily lives.